-Macquarie University redesigned their Bachelor of Arts programme in consultation with industry leads to provide students with deep understanding of disciplinary and transferable skills.
-Students can now visually showcase their skills and demonstrate the alignment between their academic work and job requirements.
+Macquarie University redesigned their Bachelor of Arts programme in consultation with industry leads to provide students with а understanding of disciplinary and transferable skills.
+Students can now visually showcase their skills demonstrate and the alignment between their academic work job requirements.